Comparative Study of Early-Universe Epochs in an $f(R,L_m)$ Gravity Model with Effective Curvature--Matter Interaction and $\Lambda$CDM Cosmology: Observational Constraints

 \subsection{Statistical Analysis}

-We perform parameter estimation using a two-step strategy.
-First, a chi-square minimization provides initial best-fit values.
-This is followed by a Bayesian Markov Chain Monte Carlo (MCMC) analysis to explore the full posterior distribution.
-A neural network–based regression approach is also employed to cross-validate the results.
+We perform parameter estimation via $\chi^2$ minimization, followed by a Bayesian Markov Chain Monte Carlo (MCMC) analysis to explore the posterior distributions.
+In parallel, a neural-network fit was employed to cross-validate the results.
+The outputs are presented through corner plots and comparative error-bar visualizations.

-The outcomes are visualized through corner plots of the posterior distributions, as well as error bar plots comparing theoretical predictions with observational data for the Hubble parameter and distance modulus.
+\textbf{MCMC details and convergence.} Posterior sampling was performed with the \texttt{emcee} ensemble sampler using 64 walkers and $5\times10^4$ steps.
+The first 20\% of samples were discarded as burn-in.
+Convergence was checked via the integrated autocorrelation time and by verifying stable marginalized parameter means; all chains satisfied $\tau_{\rm int}\times50 <$ chain length and Gelman–Rubin $R<1.02$.
+Posterior credible intervals are quoted at the 68\% (1$\sigma$) level.

+\textbf{Treatment of model dependence.} The CMB shift parameter is derived assuming a $\Lambda$CDM background.
+Here it is used only as a phenomenological consistency check of the background expansion and not as a strictly model-independent constraint.